Release Date(s)1973 (November 26, 2021)

 - Overall Grade: A+

 [Editor’s Note: An encoding error on the Ultra HD disc in this release affects certain players and displays by making the image appear oversaturated.
-Vinegar Syndrome is aware of the problem and will be issuing corrected discs in January (the disc should be available for purchase again then).
+Vinegar Syndrome is aware of the problem and has issued corrected discs.
 Customers who purchased the film directly through their website will receive a replacement disc automatically, but those who purchased it elsewhere must provide proof of purchase.
-As such, our score of this disc will change once we receive the corrected one.]
+We now have the corrected disc in our hands, and our review has been updated to reflect this.
+See below for more details.]

 Flesh for Frankenstein was the first of two retellings of classic horror stories that Paul Morrissey directed back-to-back for producers Andrew Braunsberg and Carlo Ponti, using many of the same cast and crew members, on location and at Cinecitta Studios in Rome.
 The films were released in some countries as Andy Warhol’s Frankenstein and Andy Warhol’s Dracula, but the famed artist had little to do with either production, even though Morrissey had been previously associated with him.
 Warhol seemed happy to lend his name to projects with which he had scant involvement (witness his producer credit on the Velvet Underground’s first album despite the fact that he wasn’t even present when it was recorded).
 Both films initially received “X” ratings, and while they may seem relatively tame by contemporary standards, needless to say they still aren’t for all tastes.
 The fact that Frankenstein was shot in 3D, and it takes full advantage of that process, makes that statement even more true—you’ve been warned.